Morgan Barron

 Morgan Barron Career

-After concluding his collegiate career, Morgan Barron signed a three-year entry-level contract with the New York Rangers on July 31, 2020.
-He spent most of the 2020-21 season with the Hartford Wolf Pack in the American Hockey League (AHL) before making his NHL debut on May 1, 2021, against the New York Islanders.
-Barron scored his first NHL goal just four days later against the Washington Capitals.
+Barron signed a three-year entry-level contract with the Rangers on July 31, 2020, and spent most of the 2020–21 season with the Hartford Wolf Pack of the American Hockey League.
+He made his NHL debut on May 1, 2021, against the New York Islanders and scored his first career NHL goal four days later against the Washington Capitals.
+The compact debut season gave him a foothold at the top level.

 Morgan Barron Family